onnx/onnx/docs/Operators.md

 #### Version

-This version of the operator has been available since version 9 of the default ONNX operator set.
+This version of the operator has been available since version 13 of the default ONNX operator set.

+Other versions of this operator: <a href="Changelog.md#Sign-9">Sign-9</a>

 #### Inputs